 Signing up for Medicare is a two-part process where you first enroll in the government program through the Social Security Administration, which confirms your eligibility.
 Next, you'll choose your coverage and apply for Medicare plans from private insurance companies.

 The Medicare program includes several different parts and plans.
 You'll always start by confirming your eligibility in the government program, even if you plan to get Medicare coverage from a private insurance company.

 No matter what type of Medicare coverage you want, enrolling in Medicare starts by completing the Social Security Administration's application.

 This first step is sometimes called applying for Original Medicare, or, more specifically, applying for Medicare Part A (hospitalization insurance) and Medicare Part B (medical insurance).

 The process is quick, and the application only takes about 10 to 30 minutes, according to the Social Security Administration.

 You can complete your Medicare application online, by phone or in person.
 You cannot complete your initial Medicare application by mail.
 The agency recommends applying online, when possible.
 This will allow you to set up your accounts so you can review your application status and eventually manage your Medicare benefits.

-- During the initial enrollment period at age 65, most people will need to manually complete a Medicare application: This process determines if you're eligible for benefits, and if you don't apply by three months after the month of your 65th birthday, you will pay a late enrollment penalty.
+Most people will need to fill out a Medicare application at age 65 during the initial enrollment period: This process determines if you're eligible for benefits.
+If you don't apply by three months after the month of your 65th birthday, you will pay a late enrollment penalty.

 The next step is to choose your coverage by visiting Medicare.gov or working with an independent insurance broker.

-Costs for these Medicare plans can vary significantly between counties and between insurance companies.
+Costs can vary widely between counties and among insurance companies.
 That's why requesting personalized quotes is a smart step to get the best deal on the level of coverage you want.